Morristown Jewish Center

 Yes!
 We have several interfaith families who are members of our congregation.
 While there are a few rituals that are reserved for our Jewish members, our non-Jewish members participate fully in all other areas of synagogue life.
 Please reach out to the rabbi for more information about specific rituals.

 If you believe that Judaism is something that can enrich your life, MJCBY is here to help you explore this venue.
 It is a place where you can enrich your life through study, spirituality and service to the community.
 It is also a place where your children can also explore their Judaism.
+There is programming for members at all ages and stages to meet their interests.
 Most importantly, it is a place where you can meet other people who are on a similar journey.

 If someone in your family is interested in converting, from another faith tradition or from no faith at all, should contact a rabbi directly.
 The first step is to engage in a period of study, lasting about a year, giving the individual the opportunity to experience an entire cycle of the Jewish calendar.
 Rabbis want to be sure that the individual is making an informed decision.
 After that year of study, the individual meets with three rabbis from a Beit Din (rabbinic court).
 Although this sounds intimidating, it is usually a cordial, welcoming and exciting experience.
 Once the rabbis determine that the individual seriously wants to be Jewish, there is an immersion in a mikvah (ritual bath).
 The person then receives a Hebrew name (s/he chooses it after some research) and is welcomed into the Jewish community.